-Yesterday, on my Facebook page, I posted the route-map that I’ll be following during my upcoming 58 day backpacking trip in Europe.
-And one of the comments on the post, written by Mohit Agarwal, gave me a bright idea.
+Yesterday, on my Facebook page, I posted the route-map for my 58-day backpacking trip in Europe.
+And one of the comments on the post written by someone gave me a bright idea.
 The comment read “Have a great journey…. waiting to hear more on how you plan a Europe trip from India and what all you’re going to do in Europe”.

-I realised that I seldom talk about the planning phase of my journeys.
-And if I don’t talk about that, how can I consider them as journeys.
-Planning is, after all, just as important to a journey, as the journey itself — you plan better and you will thank yourself throughout the trip!
-Planning becomes even more important when you want to travel under a budget, and/or you are travelling outside of your country.
+I realized that I seldom talk about the planning phase of my journeys.
+And if I don’t talk about that, how can I consider them as journeys — planning is, after all, just as important, as the journey itself!
+It becomes even more important to plan when you want to travel under a budget, that too, to a place you have never been to before!

-However it’s a different thing that I still do not know if I am going to follow the exact route-map I’ve created at the moment, or I’ll still alter it and give it a new form!
-(PS: I am 90% sure I will fit in Paris somewhere, either in the beginning of the trip, or before its end).
-But as I said, it’s a different thing!
-My planning was more focused on the ease of travel, better experiences, and making it as cheaper as possible.
+It’s a different thing though that I still do not know if I am going to follow the exact route-map I’ve created at the moment, or I’ll alter it and give it a new form later.
+But that a different issue.
+My planning is more focused on experiences than the destination themselves.
+Making it as cheaper as possible is moreover the focus!

 You know I’m one hell of a budget backpacker.
-So how did I end up getting infested with the idea of travellling to western Europe and countries like Switzerland, that are considered as one of the expensive places in the world.
-Well, the seed of Europe travel germinated in my head, last year, when I was contacted by a hotel in France, via Twitter, asking if I plan on visiting France in future, I can stay with them for free.
-They wanted me to review their hotel, in return of a few days of complimentary stay and a city tour.
-It was in November 2016.
+So how did I end up getting attracted to the idea of travelling to western Europe and countries like Switzerland and Germany, that are considered as some of the most expensive places in Europe?
+Well, the travel bug germinated in my head last year when I was contacted by a hotel in France, via Twitter, asking if I ever plan on visiting France in future, I can stay with them for free.
+They wanted me to review their hotel, in return for a few days of complimentary stay and a city tour.

 And I thought why not!

-As of now I will be working with the tourism boards of Stuttgart, Frankfurt, Ljubljana, Vienna, Bratislava, Hungary and Basel.
-Some offered city passes, some accommodation, and some – both!
-Where nothing worked, I decided to couchsurf and even volunteer.
+As of now, I will be working with the tourism boards of Stuttgart, Frankfurt, Ljubljana, Vienna, Bratislava, Hungary and Basel.
+Some offered city passes, some offered accommodation, and some offered an all-inclusive itinerary!
+Where nothing worked, I will Couchsurf and volunteer.

-PS: It’s by volunteering that I’d be learning horse riding in Germany and exploring the romantics of Rome.
+PS: It’s by volunteering that I will be learning horse riding in Germany and staying with a family in Rome.
 And yet, I am spending only a fraction of what the original costs could be.

-This leaves me with INR 60k, including food, drinks and transportation for 58 days.
+This leaves me with INR 60k for food, drinks, and transportation for 58 days.
 Pretty frugal, right?

 But that doesn’t mean the journey will lack any action.
-I will be exploring Rome on horseback, Budapest in a tuktuk, Vienna on a Segway.
+I will be exploring Rome on horseback, Budapest on a tuk-tuk, Rome on a Segway.
 I will moreover be taking many day tours exploring national parks and caves, including a VIP Tour to Vatican City that costs a whopping 250 EUR.

 The Routemap I’ll Be Following